jerenner/T9BeamTestAna/README.md

 ## Plotting the mu and pi yields scaled to per day rates

- The yields scalling is based on interval between spills of 40s; as function of the momentum.
+ The yields scaling is based on interval between spills of 40s; as function of the momentum.

  This is done by **python/plotFromAscii.py** for which one needs to choose the negative or positive beam p/n and the momenta range (low, high, or 'p' for protons).